£150,000 Mortgage : Monthly Repayments & Income Requirements

 Currently, the minimum deposit requirements imposed by lenders for a residential mortgage are between 5%-10% – this is based on the property value NOT the mortgage amount.

-It’s not completely out of the question to secure a mortgage for £150,000 with no deposit at all, but this is extremely rare at the moment.
+It’s not completely out of the question to secure a mortgage for £150,000 with no deposit, but this is extremely rare.

 You can see how this works on our calculator below.